Lifetime mortgages

 What costs are involved in lifetime mortgages?

-Like standard mortgages, lifetime mortgages come with charges that can run into thousands of pounds.
-These fees vary between deals, so make sure you factor them in when choosing a provider.
+Like standard mortgages, lifetime mortgages come with charges that can add up to thousands of pounds.
+These fees vary between providers, so it’s important to factor them in when comparing deals.

 Solicitors’ fees